ViiV Healthcare starts third phase III HIV treatment study investigating long-acting two-drug regimen of cabotegravir plus rilpivirine

 The Antiretroviral Therapy as Long Acting Suppression every 2 Months (ATLAS-2M) study is designed to demonstrate the non-inferior antiviral activity and safety of long-acting cabotegravir and long-acting rilpivirine administered every 8 weeks (Q8W) compared with long-acting cabotegravir and long-acting rilpivirine administered every 4 weeks (Q4W) over a 48-week treatment period in adult HIV-1-infected participants.
 Participants will be enrolled from Australia, Argentina, Canada, France, Germany, Italy, Mexico, Russia, South Africa, South Korea, Spain, Sweden and the United States.

 Approximately half of the participants in ATLAS-2M will rollover from the ongoing ATLAS trial, which commenced in October 2016.
 Additional participants will be recruited to support a targeted total sample size of approximately 1,020 participants.
 Participants will be divided into two groups: Group 1 will include participants receiving current anti-retroviral standard of care (SOC) therapy whereas Group 2 will include participants currently receiving long-acting cabotegravir and long-acting rilpivirine Q4W in the ATLAS study.
-Participants in both groups will be randomised to receive long-acting cabotegravir and long-acting rilpivirine Q4W or Q8W.
+Participants in both groups will be randomized to receive long-acting cabotegravir and long-acting rilpivirine Q4W or Q8W.
 Following an oral lead in for SOC participants, the study will be carried out in three phases including a screening phase, maintenance phase and extension phase.
 Participants choosing not to enter the extension phase can complete their study participation at the Week 100 visit and enter the 52-week Long-Term Follow-Up Phase.

 Cabotegravir is an investigational integrase strand transfer inhibitor (INSTI) and is not approved by regulatory authorities anywhere in the world.
 Cabotegravir is being developed by ViiV Healthcare for the treatment and prevention of HIV and is currently being evaluated as a long-acting formulation for intramuscular injection (with a once-daily oral tablet being used to establish safety and tolerability in individuals prior to long-acting injection).